Cookies on BBB.org

 If it looks too good to be true, it probably is.
 Don’t shop on price alone.
 Searching for a low price is why people reported losing money.
 Many scammers offer deals that seem too good to pass up; however, they may lose money to a counterfeit product or may not even get the product.

 Beware of phony sellers.
 Double-check to make sure the website of the seller is safe.
-Check the URL for errors/misspellings, and never click on a suspicious link.
+Check the URL for errors and misspellings, and never click on a suspicious link.
 Does the website have accessible contact information?
 Read online reviews about the company or website and see what others say.

 Don’t pay with gift cards!
-If someone asks you to pay for something with a gift card, like a Google Play or iTunes card, it’s a scam.
+If someone asks you to pay for something with a gift card, like a Google Play or iTunes card, it’s likely a scam.
 No real business or government agency will ever insist you pay them with a gift card.
-Anyone who demands to be paid with a gift card is a scammer.
+Anyone who demands to be paid with a gift card should raise a red flag.

 Know the seller.
 If the seller or website seems sketchy, it is wise to avoid it.
 Instead, buy directly from the source (brand, manufacturer, team, etc.) or through an established shop or authorized reseller.